-Professor Salaita was a tenured English professor at Virginia Tech University whose scholarship focused on colonialism, militarism and occupation and who had written well-regarded books studying Arab-American literature and criticizing Zionism.
-It was on the basis of his excellent scholarly record and stellar teaching credentials that the College of Liberal Arts and Sciences offered Professor Salaita a tenured position in the University’s American Indian Studies Program.
-Based on the contract he had with the University of Illinois, Professor Salaita and his wife resigned their jobs at Virginia Tech University, where he was tenured, and prepared to move their family to Illinois.
-Professor Salaita was due to start working in two weeks when he received a terse letter from Chancellor Phyllis Wise and Vice President Christophe Pierre, summarily informing him that his appointment was terminated.
+In 2014, Dr. Salaita was a tenured English professor at Virginia Tech University whose scholarship focused on colonialism, militarism, and occupation.
+It was on the basis of his excellent scholarly record and stellar teaching credentials that the University of Illinois offered Dr. Salaita a tenured position in the University’s American Indian Studies Program, which he accepted.
+Based on this contract, Dr. Salaita and his wife resigned from their jobs and prepared to move.
+Dr. Salaita was due to start working in two weeks when he received a terse letter from Chancellor Phyllis Wise and Vice President Christophe Pierre, summarily informing him that his appointment was terminated.
 It offered no reasons why.

-Professor Salaita’s termination has gathered national and international attention, and drawn widespread criticism.
-More than 5,000 academics from around the country, including Dr. Cornel West, have pledged to boycott the institution, resulting in the cancellation of more than three dozen scheduled talks and conferences at the school.
-Sixteen academic departments of the university have voted no confidence in the University Administration, and prominent academic organizations, including the American Association of University Professors, the Modern Language Association, and the Society of American Law Teachers, have publicly condemned the University’s actions.
-A public petition for Professor Salaita's reinstatement has garnered over 19,000 signatures.
-For more information, see Professor Salaita's op-ed in the Chicago Tribune, "U. of I. destroyed my career," his op-ed in the Chronicle of Higher Education, "Why I Was Fired," and the factsheet on this case.
+Dr. Salaita’s termination gathered national and international attention, and drew widespread criticism.
+More than 5,000 academics from around the country, including Dr. Cornel West, pledged to boycott the institution, resulting in the cancellation of more than three dozen scheduled talks and conferences at the school.
+Sixteen academic departments of the University voted no confidence in the University Administration, and prominent academic organizations, including the American Association of University Professors, the Modern Language Association, and the Society of American Law Teachers, publicly condemned the University’s actions.
+A public petition for Dr. Salaita's reinstatement garnered over 19,000 signatures.
+For more information, see Dr. Salaita's op-ed in the Chicago Tribune, "U. of I. destroyed my career," his op-ed in the Chronicle of Higher Education, "Why I Was Fired," and the factsheet on his case against the University.

 Statements of Support for Professor Salaita and Critical of University of Illinois's Actions